-In order to adequately identify wildlife species observed and their numbers, locations, movements, and daily and seasonal occurrences, Biologists/Ornithologists may choose from several objective procedures that will adequately assess avian species.
+In order to adequately identify wildlife species observed and their numbers. locations. local movements. and daily seasonal and occurrences.
+Biologists/Ornithologists may choose from several objective procedures that will adequately assess avian species.
 These standardized survey procedures will insure that quality, representative data can be constantly collected for hazardous wildlife species in the airport environment and that these procedures can be repeated in future years for comparative purpose.